Older Adult Self-Neglect

 - Inadequate or inconsistent sleep

-Additionally, if an older adult's self-neglect is affecting their finances or health care, they may be able to sign a power of attorney.
-This names a trusted individual (or a professional fiduciary) as the elder’s agent.
-A POA is only possible if the older person still has mental capacity.
+If an older adult's self-neglect is affecting their finances or health care, they might sign a power of attorney.
+This names a trusted individual (or a professional fiduciary) as the elder's agent.
+A POA is only possible if the older person still has the mental capacity to make their own decisions.

-This agent will then be able to make financial or health care decisions on the elder’s behalf.
-A power of attorney can be prepared using simple standardized DIY forms or with the assistance of an estate planning attorney.
+This agent will then be able to make financial or healthcare decisions on the older adult's behalf.
+You can create a power of attorney with a simple standardized DIY form or with the help of an estate planning attorney.

-In some instances of elder self-neglect, a conservatorship or guardianship may be required.
-This is especially the case where an older person:
+In some instances of older adult self-neglect, you might need a conservatorship or guardianship.
+This is especially the case when an older person:

 - Suffers from diminished mental capacity